JanKhoe/SpotifyStatusDisplay/README.md

 # SpotifyStatusDisplay
 Web application that allows users to display and share their Spotify Status with others!
+Made with React and the Python Django Framework.

+# Instructions to run
+1. run `npm install` in the same directory as the package.json
+2. run `python manage.py runserver`
+3. follow url given by server ( usually http://127.0.0.1:8000/ )